kekeon/sqlzoo/more_join_operation.md

 ```

-6. What is the id of the film 'Casablanca'.
+5. What id movie 'Casablanca' have?.

 ```sql